Energy on the table, Macron hosts Saudi prince for dinner

 It said two other rights groups backed its call for a French investigation and argued that the prince should not have immunity from prosecution because he is not the Saudi head of state.

-The Paris court didn’t immediately respond to emailed questions about the complaint.
+The Paris prosecutors’ office said it had no information about the complaint.

+The prince’s trip is being seen as far from noble from other rights groups, too.

+“By meeting with the crown prince on French soil, while Saudi dissidents remain wrongfully detained, trapped in the country through travel bans and targeted abroad, President Macron risks contributing to the dangerous normalization of a brutal man,” said James A. Goldston, executive director of the Justice Initiative.

 Macron’s dinner will cap a long day for the French leader: He was in Guinea-Bissau, wrapping up a three-nation, four-day tour of Africa, on Thursday morning.

-The Elysee palace said the war in Ukraine will be high on the working dinner’s agenda.
-Yet it also said that Macron would address “human rights,” without elaborating.
+The Elysee palace said the war in Ukraine will be high on the working dinner’s agenda and added that Macron would address “human rights,” without elaborating.
 A press spokesman, who spoke on condition of anonymity in accordance with the French presidency’s customary practice, said “we have constantly said that the facts (of the killing) should be established.”

 The crown prince has been steadily attracting big-name investors back to the kingdom since Khashoggi’s killing.
 He has also reset Saudi relations with Turkey, a key step toward rehabilitating his international standing.

 Western intelligence determined that Prince Mohammed was complicit in the killing.
 The journalist’s body was dismembered with a bone saw, according to Turkish officials.
-The prince lost supporters in the West who were appalled and had previously been cheering his social reforms inside the kingdom.
+The crown prince lost supporters in the West who were appalled and had previously been cheering his social reforms at home.
 He maintains he had no knowledge of the operation, despite it being carried out by people who directly reported to him.

 Macron was one of the highest-profile world leaders to meet the prince shortly after the killing, during a tense chat caught on camera at the Group of 20 summit in Argentina in 2018.
 They have met several times since.